The Test Case (web series)

 The Test Case is a 2017 Indian web series, directed by Vinay Waikul and Nagesh Kukunoor and produced by Endemol Shine India for the ALTBalaji.
 It stars Nimrat Kaur, Akshay Oberoi, Atul Kulkarni, Rahul Dev and Anup Soni in lead roles along with Juhi Chawla in a guest appearance.
 The web series is about the main character training to be the first woman test case in a combat role, within the Indian Army.
 The basic story of this web series is inspired from the 1997 American film G.I.
-Jane.
+Jane and former Canadian Army officer Sandra Perron's memoir Outstanding in the Field.